richardm1645/Tweeter2/README.md

-# Tweeter Project
+# Tweeter

+## Description
-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone with a stylized, minimalistic front-end look.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Built using Node.js, Express, HTML, CSS, Javascript ES6, jQuery and AJAX to fetch and update tweets live.

 Features responsive design for desktop and tablet displays.